vasooo/doom-coding/README.md

 Even code at the club! <br>
 <img width="400" height="299" alt="image" src="https://github.com/user-attachments/assets/f3d05c00-a47a-4ebe-8db3-1795a6a0798c" /><br>

-Doom coding has helped me make meaningful progress on the projects I care about.
-Shameless plug: While I was traveling in Taiwan, I accessed my computer in Philadelphia and built an MVP in my downtime.
+I still get giddy getting so much done while being so far away from home.
+In Taiwan, I could access my computer in Philadelphia and built an MVP in my downtime.

-*Check out www.friendlyr.ai to help shape the future of connection!*
+*Shameless plug: check out www.friendlyr.ai to help shape the future of connection!*

 Make sure to "Watch" this repo for future updates to this doom coding guide.
 As I tryout the latest mobile coding tools (e.g. Claude Code on the Web), I'll update this repository with comparisons.